polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 ## POST and PUT

 The POST and PUT events, automatically recognize Hyperlambda, and allows you to transmit a lambda node structure, without first creating text from it.
-To transmit a piece of code to another server, you could use something like the following for instance.
+To transmit a piece of Hyperlambda to another server, you could use something like the following for instance.

 ```